sakshampruthi/Calculator/README.md

 <img src = "images/calci.png" width="300" height="600"/>
 It also incorporates Google Ads

-The lanscape version is still in development
+The landscape version is still in development and more features will be added soon
 <img src = "images/calci2.png" width="600" height="300"/>